 “Having a life-threatening allergy has been compared to an obstacle course for real because there are so many hurdles, so many challenges and surprises, and everybody’s experience may be different,” notes Jan Hanson, the author of Food Allergies: A Recipe for Success at School.

-Research indicates that families managing food allergies have a significantly lower quality of life due to concerns for their child’s safety – and as children become teens and begin to care for themselves, Hanson says that these stresses often become “more profound.”
+Research indicates that families managing food allergies have a significantly lower quality of life due to concerns for their child’s safety.
+As children become teens and begin to care for themselves, Hanson says these stresses often become “more profound.”

 When children are young, she notes that parents organize safe outings, stay vigilant for triggers, and develop anaphylaxis action plans to keep their children safe.